-As for the bubble ingredients, glycerin comes from plants or animal fat, so it is renewable, although the process is fairly energy-intensive.
+Additionally, bubble soap often also contains glycerin, which comes from plants or animal fat, so it is renewable, although the process is fairly energy-intensive.

-Corn syrup is also renewable since it comes from corn.
+Corn syrup is also sometimes added and is renewable since it comes from corn.

-There are countless amounts of dish soap brands to choose from, each with different ingredients (you can find some of the most eco-friendly brands in our article here).
+There are countless dish soap brands to choose from, each with different ingredients (you can find some of the most eco-friendly brands in our article here).

 The following ingredients are common in dish soap, so they will also be in your bubble liquid: